-We adopted ASU 2014-09, "Revenue from Contracts with Customers" ("ASU 2014-09"), effective January 1, 2018 using the modified retrospective method of transition applied to contracts which were not completed as of January 1, 2018.
+We adopted Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers" ("ASU 2014-09"), effective January 1, 2018 using the modified retrospective method of transition applied to contracts which were not completed as of January 1, 2018.
 ASU 2014-09 creates ASC 606, which provides a five step model to revenue recognition as follows:

-- Step 1: Identify the contract(s) with a customer - Step 2: Identify the performance obligations in the contract - Step 3: Determine the transaction price - Step 4: Allocate the transaction price to the performance obligations in the contract - Step 5: Recognize revenue when (or as) the entity satisfies a performance obligation as described further below.
-Furthermore, ASC 605 allowed expenses related to underwriting transactions to be reflected net in related revenues; under ASC 606, those expenses are presented gross in the results of operations.
+Step 1: Identify the contract(s) with a customer

+Step 2: Identify the performance obligations in the contract

+Step 3: Determine the transaction price

+Step 4: Allocate the transaction price to the performance obligations in the contract

+Step 5: Recognize revenue when (or as) the entity satisfies a performance obligation

 We apply this model to our Investment Banking and Asset Management revenue streams.
-Prior to January 1, 2018, we recorded revenue in accordance with ASC 605, "Revenue Recognition" ("ASC 605").
-Under ASC 605, we recognized success related advisory fees upon closing of the transaction regardless of the probability of the outcome, which differs under ASC 606